Develop Strategy

 If uploading Procurement Documents to PCS file size restrictions apply.
 These are:

-• 10Mb per document a maximum of 40Mb for the Procurement Officer; and
+• 10Mb per document a maximum of 40Mb for the buyer; and

 • 10Mb per document with a maximum of 30Mb for the Supplier